 With regard to nematode assemblage structure, the nMDS showed much greater assemblage differences between locations than between months/seasons.
-However, the primary effects of PCB and TOM as environmental variables explaining most of the assemblage structure was corroborated also by the DISTLM and dbRDA results.
-The temporal sampling effect was present, but much lower than the spatial effect indicated mainly a dissimilarity between the two extreme seasons (summer vs. winter) that is likely related to the different biological cycles of the various species as well as to the higher food availability.
+However, the primary effects of PCB and TOM as environmental variables explaining most of the assemblage structure was corroborated by the DISTLM and dbRDA results.
+A temporal sampling effect was present, but was much smaller than the location or spatial effect.
+Nematode assemblage differences between seasons were mainly caused by the contrast between the two extreme seasons, summer vs. winter, and is likely related to the different biological cycles of the various species as well as to the different food availability in those periods.

-In summary, we show that the observed nematode trends are not mainly driven by environmental differences between seasons as has been documented in previous studies (Sahraean et. al., 2017a), but rather by spatial differences owing to different types and amounts of contaminants.
+In summary, we show that the observed nematode trends are not mainly driven by environmental differences between seasons as has been documented in previous studies (Sahraean et al., 2017a), but rather by spatial differences owing to different types and amounts of contaminants.
 This may also be attributed to the unique environmental conditions of the Persian Gulf, which harbors comparatively low local and habitat-specific biodiversity (Ejlali Khanaghah et al., 2010; Naderloo and Tuerkay, 2012).